 A cartographic professional who creates maps using geographic information system (GIS) technology is known as a geographic information specialist.
 A GIS is typically used to assemble, integrate, analyze, and display spatial information in a digital format.
 Maps created with GIS technology link spatial graphic features with non-graphic information.
 These maps are useful for providing support for decisions involving environmental studies, geology, engineering, land-use planning, and business marketing.

-Cartographers also work from existing maps, surveys, and other records.
+A cartographer will also work from existing maps, surveys, and other records.
 To do so, they must be able to determine thematic and positional accuracy of each feature being mapped.
-Cartographers must make decisions about the accuracy and reliability of the final map.
+They must make decisions about the accuracy and reliability of the final map.
 In addition, they must decide what further information they need to meet the client's needs.
-They must focus on details when including features needed on a final map.
-They also must be able to identify and resolve issues with the tools available to them.
+They must focus on details when including features needed on a final map, and must be able to identify and resolve issues with the tools available to them.

 Cartographers spend much of their time in offices using computers with large monitors, so they can easily study and extract information from aerial photographs and other sources.
 However, certain jobs require extensive fieldwork to acquire data and verify results.
 They typically do fieldwork to collect and verify data used in creating maps.